Willie Williams (offensive tackle)

-Willie Lee Williams Jr. (born August 6, 1967) is a former American football offensive tackle who played two seasons in the National Football League (NFL) with the Phoenix Cardinals and New Orleans Saints.
-He was drafted by the Phoenix Cardinals in the ninth round of the 1990 NFL Supplemental Draft.
-He played college football at Louisiana State University and attended Phillis Wheatley High School in Houston, Texas.
+Willie Lee Williams Jr. (born August 6, 1967) is an American former professional football player who was an offensive tackle for two seasons in the National Football League (NFL) with the Phoenix Cardinals and New Orleans Saints.
+He was selected by the Cardinals in the ninth round of the 1990 NFL supplemental draft after playing college football for the LSU Tigers.
 Williams was also a member of the Amsterdam Admirals and Toronto Argonauts.

-College career
+Early life and college

+Willie Lee Williams Jr. was born on August 6, 1967, in Houston, Texas.
+He attended Phillis Wheatley High School in Houston.

-Williams played college football as a tight end for the LSU Tigers.
+Williams played college football as a tight end at Louisiana State University.

 Professional career

-Williams was selected by the Phoenix Cardinals of the NFL in the ninth round of the 1990 NFL Supplemental Draft.
+Williams was selected by the Phoenix Cardinals of the NFL in the ninth round of the 1990 NFL supplemental draft.
 He played in sixteen games, starting three, for the Cardinals in 1991.
 He played in sixteen games, starting five, for the NFL's New Orleans Saints in 1994.
 Williams was selected by the Amsterdam Admirals of the World League of American Football (WLAF) in the second round of the 1996 WLAF Draft and played for them during the 1996 season.
 He played in 33 games for the Toronto Argonauts of the CFL from 1997 to 1998.